Suspected Syria munitions boat to leave Cyprus

 The deteriorating cargo, stored in scorching temperatures close to Cyprus's largest power station, exploded in July last year killing 13 people and destroying the facility.
 The disaster

-triggered a government crisis which forced the resignation of the defense and foreign ministers.
+triggered a government crisis which forced the resignation of the defence and foreign ministers.

 (Writing By Michele Kambas; Editing by Robert Birsel)